ArgoMoon

 ArgoMoon is a CubeSat that was launched into a heliocentric orbit on Artemis 1, the maiden flight of the Space Launch System, on 16 November 2022 at 06:47:44 UTC.
 The objective of the ArgoMoon spacecraft is to take detailed images of the Interim Cryogenic Propulsion Stage following Orion separation, an operation that will demonstrate the ability of a cubesat to conduct precise proximity maneuvers in deep space.
+ASI has not confirmed nor denied whether this took place, but several images of the Earth and the Moon were taken.

-ArgoMoon will complete its operations using proprietary software for autonomous navigation.
-The spacecraft will also demonstrate long-distance optical communication with Earth.
+ArgoMoon completed its operations using proprietary software for autonomous navigation on 17 March 2023, however it remained in contact with Earth until October that year.
+The spacecraft also demonstrated long-distance optical communication with Earth.

 History

 The Orion spacecraft is the primary payload of Artemis 1.
 The main focus of the Artemis 1 mission is demonstrating SLS and Orion operations, however the absence of cargo allowed for the opportunity to launch several low-mass cubesats along with Orion as secondary payloads.

 In September 2015, NASA opened an invitation for proposals of 6U cubesats to be launched as part of the mission.
 Among the proposals evaluated by the Italian Space Agency (ASI), the European Space Agency (ESA), and finally NASA, the Argotec proposal was one of the selected spacecraft.
 ArgoMoon will be the only European satellite to participate in the mission.

+The mission was declared complete in 17 March 2023, however it continued to operate until it lost contact on 14 October 2023, roughly 332 days after launch.